 Not all bees create swarms.
 However, honey bees live in a complex society that houses several generations living in the same space.
 Queens serve the sole purpose of laying eggs.
 These eggs mostly turn into workers.
 Worker bees might number anywhere from 10,000 to 50,000 members in a fully developed hive.
 Honey bee removal becomes essential for property owners if a colony reaches these huge numbers.
 Hives require many members because of the short lifespan of these buzzing insects.

 Queens lay a lot of eggs to make worker bees because workers live just five to seven weeks.
 Colonies also have drones, which are males that help the queen lay eggs.
 Males even leave the hive to start other colonies, and they die after they mate.
 Bees are always on the lookout for intruders, which is why you need honey bee removal for nests that are too close to your home.

 Young bees typically stay near the nest and keep it clean.
 They feed honey to larvae so they can grow into strong adult bees.
 Young workers also repair and build the nest.
 All of the workers are female, and they collect pollen from flowers starting at about three weeks old.
 Workers return to the nest and convert the pollen into honey.
 Honey serves as a food source for the entire hive.
 It’s packed with energy.
 Only female bees sting people, and they swarm around any intruders.
-Honey bee removal is necessary to protect your family and pets since stings of hundreds of bees are more than just a nuisance.
+Honey bee removal is necessary to protect your family and fur babies since stings of hundreds of bees are more than just a nuisance.
 Stings may cause swelling, allergies, and medical problems.